 Positive results in the long run

 Mathew Peranick a partner at 420interactive said: We use Ahrefs backlink tool to get a good spreadsheet of domains linking to the target site, and try to find patterns of bad links.
 Sometimes it’s easier than others because there might be a bad file path on the website that you want to kill along with all backlinks.
-Otherwise, the process can be a fun manual process to dig thru links to see what is clear spam/bad link and what is healthy.
+Otherwise, the process can be a fun manual process to dig thru links and anchor text to see what is clear spam/bad link and what is healthy.

 Charlie Worrall, Digital Marketing Executive at Imaginaire Digital believes you should use it, but be careful at the same time: We specialise in SEO and so we use the disavow tool to allow for a clean backlink profile that Google would approve of.
 With that in mind, it can often be a dangerous tool and as such, it requires a level of knowledge for proper use.

 Most of the time, we find that link building to a website and disavowing the old, spammy links at the same time is the best way to go.
 This is usually done in blocks, so if there are 100 low quality links, we might do 10-25 links at a time.
 All while getting new, good quality links pointing to the site.
 By implementing this technique, you’re able to balance the number of links pointing to a website which is ideal because sometimes Google ignores the level of spam and just goes off of the number of links.

 The effects of a disavow file are often dependant on how competitive the industry is, which keywords you’re tracking and how much the keywords are searched for.
 If there is a big search volume behind them than its likely to be quick to react.
 If not, it might take a little longer for anything to happen.